Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/02-iframes/page-05.md

 <div class="divider-heading"></div>

-A full image element is a combination of resource location, alternative text, title, width, and height:
+A full iframe element is a combination of resource location, width, and height:

 <div id="code-heading">HTML</div>